Lifechispa/pdsnd_github/README.md

 bikeshare.py

 ### Description
-Course project for the Udacity Nanodegree on Data Analysis with Python.
+Course project for the Udacity Nanodegree programme on Data Analysis with SQL and Python.
 It allows you to view information and statistics from three cities, New York, Chicago and Washington.